ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 **Compilation Date (according to VirusTotal):**  2011-01-19 16:10:41 UTC

 **MD5 Hash of the file:**  8363436878404da0ae3e46991e355b83

 **URL of Network Connection to look for:** URL that has words similar to "Internet Explorer".

 ## Mitigations
 - Remove the file with the hash.
-- Keep track the network logs for accesses to URLs with words similar to InternetExplorer.
+- Keep track of the network logs for accesses to URLs with words similar to InternetExplorer.
 Then, we can identify the potential malicious proccess.

 ## Evidence
 I examined lab01-02.exe with the following tool.